6.5.1 Connecting to File

 - If your file contains multiple sheets, use the Data Navigator to connect to additional sheets, as needed.

 The Data Connector Browser dialog will open.

 The upper panel loads the structure of the imported file.

 - Click on one branch to view the meta data in the right panel.

 - Choose the desired branch and click the down arrow to add it to the lower panel.

-- Click OK button to import.
+- Click OK button to connect and import selected data.

 Origin Connector imports data from an Origin project file.
 This allows you to use Origin project as a database to organize and store your data.
-From Origin 2020, Origin Connector supports SQL query language for searching and extracting desired data.
+From Origin 2020, the Origin Connector supports SQL query language for searching and extracting desired data.

 - In the Select... dialog, click Select Query button to open Select Query dialog.

 - Enter query strings in the edit box to, for example, search in the entire project and pull all the columns with the specified LongName and plot designation.